 MEET THE RESEARCHER

-Melissa Libertus, PhD, is Associate Professor of Psychology and research scientist at the Learning Research and Development Center at the University of Pittsburgh.
+Melissa Libertus, PhD, is Assistant Professor of Psychology and research scientist at the Learning Research and Development Center at the University of Pittsburgh.
 A graduate of Duke University and the University of Osnabrück, Dr. Libertus is an internationally respected and awarded researcher.
-At the Kids’ Thinking Lab, which she oversees, Dr. Libertus explores questions of how young children learn and think about the world around them.
+At the Kid’s Thinking Lab, which she oversees, Dr. Libertus explores questions of how children learn about numbers and math.